 Pauline McGregor, PhD.
 CChem MRSC has over 30 years experience in the pharmaceutical industry.

 She is an expert in quality systems and procedures, GMP regulations and analytical chemistry.
 She brings a technical expertise to laboratories which enable her to assist them to develop, transfer, verify and validate analytical procedures, and also optimize efficiency with regards to laboratory operations and troubleshooting in an analytical development and QC environments.

 She has utilized her skill set globally in the UK, Canada, US, Jordan, Brazil and China and has helped companies prepare for a GMP inspection to gain their European/Health Canada/FDA GMP licenses.

-Pauline was a member of the USP expert panel for Validation, Verification and Transfer of Analytical Procedures and a USP Chemical Medicines mongraph review committee.
-Pauline is also a member of The Royal Society of Chemistry, UK and is listed on their current directory for consultants
+Pauline was a member of the USP expert panel for Validation, Verification and Transfer of Analytical Procedures and a USP Chemical Medicines monograph review committee.
+Pauline is also a member of The Royal Society of Chemistry, UK. and is on thier current directory for consultants

 |Registration Start Date||Jun 03, 2020|